 This beautiful edifice is a tribute to those who left a legacy to our children and grandchildren and future generations to perpetuate our Jewish heritage.

 Temple Beth El!
 While the faces may have changed over the years, the Congregation remains a vibrant force in the Manhattan Beach-Brighton Communities.
 We owe a debt of gratitude to those men and women who have preceded us and who gave so generously to the success of our Temple.
-It is our fervent hope that we, too, will leave our legacy to future generations, so that when Temple celebrates its 100th Birthday, we will be remembered for our efforts on behalf of the synagogue.”
+It is our fervent hope that we, too, will leave our legacy to future generations, so that we, too, will be remembered for our efforts on behalf of the synagogue.”

 May 14th, 1994 – 75th anniversary celebration of the incorporation of Temple Beth El